 The design and construction of STEP will be delivered through UKAEA, targeting completion around 2040.
 STEP will be an integrated plant, with much of the infrastructure of a power station, and will demonstrate the commercial viability of fusion.

-The plant will pave the way to a fleet of commercial plants in the second half of the century, providing a virtually limitless supply of low carbon, clean energy and helping to create thousands of highly-skilled jobs.
+The plant will pave the way to a fleet of commercial plants in the second half of the century, providing a virtually limitless supply of safe, sustainable, green energy and helping to create thousands of highly-skilled jobs.

 Communities have until the end of March 2021 to submit their nominations and will need to demonstrate that their local area has just the right mix of social, commercial and technical conditions to host the new plant.
 The successful site will be home to the construction of STEP and will become a global hub for fusion energy and associated industries.